Space Heaters, Air Conditioners and Electrical Outlets

 - The manufacturer web page says the heater must have it’s own outlet and not to plug into a surge strip.

 - Can you tell me if I can successfully plug in the heater into my combination?

 I am also considering a Sun Aire Heater.
 What do you think?
 Thanks.

-This electrical wiring question came from: Michael, a Other from Queens, New York.
+This electrical wiring question came from: Michael in New York.